NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

    <strong><i>Note:</i></strong> The Novalnet plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
 IO plugin is required.
 </div>

+### Short description:

+Payment plugin for accepting international/local payments and automating the entire payment processing from checkout to collection - through a single PCI certified payment platform.
+The official Novalnet plugin for the online store Ceres and other template plugins.

 ### Long description:

 # Novalnet payment plugin for plentymarkets